Frequently Asked Questions

 If you can’t find the proposal, you may use the menu item “Online->Import from Database…” to import it, and before editing it make sure to clone the proposal (as outlined above).

 Yes!
-You can export target lists from previous proposals using the ‘File->Export Target Data’ menu item (see above for how to import a previous proposal).
+You can export target lists from previous proposals using the menu item File >Export Target Data.

-11. How can I add figures and table to my science case LaTeX file?
+9. How can I add figures and tables to my science case LaTeX file?

 Unfortunately you can’t use the floating figure or table environments.